Playhouse on the Square

 Playhouse on the Square is a regional theatre company located in Memphis, Tennessee.
 It is owned by Circuit Playhouse, Inc., which operates two other Memphis theaters.
 While it has its own resident company of professional actors, auditions are still frequently open to the public.
 The theater has 347 seats on two levels, an orchestra and balcony with boxes, as well as a rooftop terrace, which is open during shows and rented out for private events.

 Buildings

 Since its founding, Circuit Playhouse, Inc. has acquired multiple theaters in Memphis.

-New Building
+New building

-In January 2010, architect John Morris designed a new building for Playhouse on the Square, located at 66 S. Cooper St., just across from the previous (now The Circuit Playhouse) theater.
-The new building, which cost 12.5 million dollars and includes a 340-seat theater and rehearsal space is connected to an office building which houses various internal theater projects, and headquarters for nonprofit arts organizations such as Project Green Fork, Indie Memphis, and others.
+In January 2010, architect John Morris designed a new building for Playhouse on the Square, located at 66 S. Cooper St., just across from the previous theater (now The Circuit Playhouse).
+The new building, which cost $12.5 million and includes a 340-seat theater and rehearsal space is connected to an office building which houses various internal theater projects, and headquarters for nonprofit arts organizations such as Indie Memphis.
 Indie Memphis also uses the Playhouse on the Square theater for its yearly film festival.
 The money to create the theater was raised through a series of campaigns, the most notable of which was the "Breaking New Ground" capital campaign, which raised most of the money needed to build the new theater.